MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Disable-InboxRule.md

 ## PARAMETERS

 ### -Identity
-The Identity parameter specifies the name of the Inbox rule to be disabled.
+The Identity parameter specifies the Inbox rule that you want to disable.
+You can use any value that uniquely identifies the rule.
+For example:

+- Name

+- RuleIdentity property (for example, 16752869479666417665).

+- Exchange Online: `<mailbox alias>\<RuleIdentity>` (for example, `rzaher\16752869479666417665`.

+- On-premises Exchange: `<mailbox canonical name>\<RuleIdentity>` (for example, `contoso.com/Users/Rick Zaher\16752869479666417665`).

 ```yaml
 Type: InboxRuleIdParameter